rah-0/hyperion/README.md

 - when adding a new node, that node will propagate the updated config to the rest since adding a new node always implies updating config
 - to remove a node, a POST request can be done, this request can be done to any of the nodes, including to the one that is to be removed
 - on startup, each node will validate its own config with the rest, if there is a conflict, manual resolution is required
+- node specific configuration is targeted by the Host.Name attribute

 #### GPU
 A very long term plan is to allow the usage of GPU's to perform database operations such as:
-- Relational Operations: projection, join, sorting, aggregation, grouping.
+- Relational Operations: projection, join, sorting, aggregation, grouping
 - Compute: compression/decompression, encoding/decoding

 ---